Once You Dream Too Much, You Can Never Achieve Enough

 And this ability to push onward, no matter the circumstance, is not quite a natural inclination, it is one that is wrought in severe places.
 In my case, its a relic from childhood trauma, where I was forced to survive, and through protecting my younger siblings, I acquired perseverance sometimes beyond this mortal coil.
 I should have died many times, but I couldn't allow it.
 My death would have meant I could no longer protect the people and ideas I held dear, so even death must wait a little longer, until I was sure that those people and ideas were safe.

-This insatiable ability to persist is also what makes imagination the most deadly of abilities.
-For not only can you know what you know, but you can imagine you know, and sometimes that speculation will strike terror into those around you.
-You might not just see the world as it is, but you can dream it into being better.
-And that sort of "knowing" is a most wonderful curse, and once the imagination engaged in a pursuit, only your last breath will keep you from dreaming a more equitable future into existence.
+And sometimes that speculation will strike terror into those around you.
+You don't quite see the world as it is; but you can see the patterns and dream it into being different.
+And that sort of perception is a most wonderful curse because once the imagination is engaged in a pursuit, only your last breath will keep you from reaching that goal.

 Comments